 From left to right in the picture below:

 The two outer wires (white and blue) on the six-wire cable are used to provide the track power output of the Power Cab.
-The rest of the time the two outer wires are not used at all.
+The rest of the time, the two outer wires are not used at all.
 That includes using it for the cab bus, RB02, and the direct connection from the RB02 to the RPT1.

-For the records I am NOT a fan of the cheap telco splitters.
+For the record, I am NOT a fan of telco splitters.
 They can and DO fail.
 I have taken MANY calls where the source of problems was traced back to poor-quality analog phone cables and splitters.
 Do not use them.
 They are not designed for data cables.
 They must be of the 4-wire variety and NOT have flipped or swapped colors.
 Use these at your own risk.

 The end result is all that matters.
 You need clean data on pins 3 and 4 (red /green).
 You need a minimum of 8vdc / nominal 12vdc on pins 2 and 5 (black and yellow).